vinisalves/openwebspeed/README.md

 ## Disclaimer

 Hacking without permission is illegal.
 This tool is for educational purposes only.
 It should only be used on systems you own or have explicit permission to test.
 Unauthorized access to computer systems is a criminal offense and could lead to severe legal consequences.
 The author is not responsible for any misuse or damage caused by this tool.

+## WebSpeed

+WebSpeed is a legacy application, and this tool helps assess the security of such systems.
+Please ensure you are conducting tests responsibly and with proper authorization.